OntimizeWeb/docs/_docs/13-routing.md

 * **'new':** View for inserting a new item into the collection.
 Uses *CustomersNewComponent*.
 * **':CUSTOMERID':** Details of selected item.
 The *:CUSTOMERID* is the token for a route parameter.
 For example, in a URL such as "/customers/22", "22" is the value of :CUSTOMERID parameter that is generally the customer’s entity primary key.
 The component *CustomersDetailComponent* will render the view  usually a form) with the details of the selected item.
 When the detailed data is displayed in a form all inputs contained in it are in read only mode and  cannot be edited.
 When the detail data is displayed into a form all inputs contained in it are in **read only** mode, that is, the inputs only displays data but can not be edited.
-* **':CUSTOMERID/edit':** View for editing values of the selected customer item.
-In this mode, the inputs with the form are editable.
 * **':CUSTOMERID/accounts':** Entry point for loading the '*AccountsModule*'.